natural supplements for anxiety and stress

 Acetylcholine

-Acetylcholine levels decline as you get older.
+Acetylcholine levels also decline as you get older.
 You need choline for the production of acetylcholine.
 Not eating enough foods high in choline can also result in insufficient acetylcholine.

 In fact, choline is so vital to cognition and nerve function that, without it, we couldn’t move, think, sleep or remember anything.